dhelonious/SublimeClassic/README.md

 ## Scopes

-Most of the scopes should be defined in any color scheme.
+This theme provides basic console syntax highlighting.
+Most of the scopes being used should be defined in any color scheme.
 However, some special syntax scopes are used, which can be defined in your color scheme:
 * `message.error`
 * `message.warning`
 * `message.info`

+Beware that syntax highlighting in Sublime Text 3 also applies to input panels!

 ## References